 Adjectives to describe this late 20th century aesthetic might be; clean, geometrical, bright, technical and punchy.
 (See Gerry Kopelow, Henry Kalen.
 These are Winnipeg Architectural Photographers.)

 In the early part of the 20th century architectural photography was starting to break away from an identity as a technical tool of the engineers and architects, and became more of an independent agent with a voice of it’s own.

-Gritty, edgy and natural would be the other side of the late 20th Century coin. (see Iwan Baan, Martin Tessler)
+Gritty, edgy and natural would be the other side of the late 20th Century coin.
+(See recent Architectural Photographers Iwan Baan, and Martin Tessler)

 Contemporary Architectural photography is moving from the clean to the gritty.

 Yes.
 I have a theory.
 And now I’m going to tell you all about it.

 (This next bit gets epistemological.
 You have been warned.)

 epistemology |iˌpistəˈmäləjē|noun Philosophy; the theory of knowledge, esp. with regard to its methods, validity, and scope.
 Epistemology is the investigation of what distinguishes justified belief from opinion.

 At first, from 1839 to around the 1870’s, photography had not got over itself yet.